 A CD of the first 50 years of the journal is available to members at a price of £10, postage paid.
 Details in the journal sent to all members.

-Below are a selection of articles from the journal.
+A selection of articles from the journal are available below.

 Passage Planning with the Younger Crew in Mind by Ian HyltonRaid Poland Part 1 / Part 2 Keith Muscott and others from Poland, Sweden and Finland sail Polish rivers, lakes and coast.